ihmcrobotics/ihmcrobotics.github.io/documentation/01-scs/00-tutorials/02-creating-a-new-simulation/02-simple-pendulum-robot.md

 `pendulumGraphics.addSphere(BALL_RADIUS, YoAppearance.Chartreuse());`Adding the ball at the end of the rod.
 `pendulumLink.setLinkGraphics(pendulumGraphics);` This line associates our link object with the linkGraphics object.

-Now you should have a enough elements in your robot and your simulation to make it run!

 ## Full code for the class:
 <details>